How MSA Helped Save a Vital Oyster Reef in the Lynnhaven Watershed

 Oyster Reef Work by MSA PC

-In an effort to rehabilitate Virginia tidal water bodies, the Chesapeake Bay Foundation (CBF) received a permit from the Virginia Marine Resources Commission (VMRC) to build artificial oyster reefs as part of restoration work in the Lynnhaven Watershed, including in front of the Brock Environmental Center.
+To help rehabilitate Virginia tidal water bodies, the Chesapeake Bay Foundation (CBF) received a permit from the Virginia Marine Resources Commission (VMRC) to build artificial oyster reefs as part of restoration work in the Lynnhaven Watershed, including in front of the Brock Environmental Center.

 Some of the artificial reefs were removed.
 However, the last reefs under scrutiny were those in front of the Brock Center, which were considered a showcase reef.